YuliaHe/iOS_Map/README.md

 This app allows users to save short notes based on location on a map.
 Every location will be displayed on the map,  and every note will be listed in "Community".
 They can be viewed by any user.
 User also can have a look at his own notes list or other users' notes lists in user "Profile".
 A search function provided for searching the notes with specific content or username.

+## For Tester
+* Please open the `Landmark Remark.xcworkspace` to run this app.

+* You have to go `Debug -> Simulate Location`  to give Simulator a default location manually, as running with Simulator cannot get current location automatically.

+* You may login by the account with email `test@gmail.com` and password `Abc12345`.
+You can also create your own account.

 ## Outline